-During commit processing, the WebLogic Server transaction manager will either use the XAResource instances currently enlisted with the transaction, or the XAResource instances that are registered with the transaction manager to perform the two-phase commit.
-The WebLogic Server transaction manager ensures that each transaction branch will receive only one set of prepare-commit calls.
+During commit processing, the WebLogic Server transaction manager either uses the XAResource instances currently enlisted with the transaction, or the XAResource instances that are registered with the transaction manager to perform the two-phase commit.
+The WebLogic Server transaction manager ensures that each transaction branch receives only one set of prepare-commit calls.
 You must ensure that any XAResource instance can be used for commit processing for multiple transactions simultaneously from different threads, as defined in JTA Specification Version 1.0.1B Section 3.4.6.